Parallax1738/bike-shop-2/README.md

 ```

 Note: You can still run `run-install.sh` instead and it will ignore the install and just do the tailwind build process.

+## Before changing anything in the Docker container
+If you fuck something up in the docker container, the best way to 'fix' it is to run either: `docker-compose down` or `docker-compose restart`.
+It could save your life someday